Document Guide — Marriage Acceptance Certificate

 UKVI · Home Office Route A

-Authentication route Route A — Translator-Certified Workflow (1) Apostille from MOFA → (2) Certified Translation by third-party translator Notary public Often not requested Legal basis Home Office guidance — "translations for your visa application"; self-translation by applicant or family members not accepted Validity period Often within 3 months of issuance; check the current UKVI instructions
+Authentication route Route A — Translator-Certified Workflow (1) Apostille from MOFA → (2) Certified Translation by third-party translator Notary public Often not requested Reference requirements Home Office guidance — "translations for your visa application"; self-translation by applicant or family members not accepted Validity period Varies by receiving authority and application type; check current written instructions before arranging apostille and translation.

 Common use cases Spouse Visa · Indefinite Leave to Remain (ILR) · Family Visa · GRO marriage record · UK-side name change documentation